Queen Elizabeth I Sleep Story: 5 Hours of Tudor History to Fall Asleep To (2026)

 Books on Elizabeth I and the Tudors

-• Elizabeth: The Struggle for the Throne by David Starkey — the definitive account of Elizabeth's early life and how she survived to become queen
+- Elizabeth: The Struggle for the Throne by David Starkey.
+The definitive account of Elizabeth's early life and how she survived the Tudor court to reach the throne at all.
+Starkey is the best on the politics of Henry's last years.

-• The Life of Elizabeth I by Alison Weir — thorough, readable, balanced.
-The best single-volume biography for most readers
+- The Life of Elizabeth I by Alison Weir.
+Thorough, readable, balanced.
+The best single-volume biography for most readers and the one to give a friend who has never read a Tudor book before.

-• Wolf Hall by Hilary Mantel — fiction, set in the reign of Henry VIII, but so deeply researched that it constitutes one of the finest pieces of Tudor historical writing in any form
+- Wolf Hall by Hilary Mantel.
+Fiction, set in the reign of Henry VIII, but so deeply researched that it constitutes one of the finest pieces of Tudor historical writing in any form.
+Read Bring Up the Bodies and The Mirror & the Light right after.

-• The Six Wives of Henry VIII by Alison Weir — essential for understanding the dynastic context that shaped everything Elizabeth did
+- The Six Wives of Henry VIII by Alison Weir.
+Essential for understanding the dynastic context that shaped everything Elizabeth did.
+The story of her mother Anne Boleyn alone explains a great deal of Elizabeth's later character.

 Books You Might Like